The Power of Standards

 In addition to ensuring safety, standards can also measure and validate performance, environmental health and sustainability.
 They can help ensure a smartphone effectively communicates with a smart appliance, or that a life-saving device, such as an automated external defibrillator (AED), is intuitive enough for first-time users.
 When these procedures are built into the manufacturing process, they can provide consumers, manufacturers and retailers with confidence that their products will operate correctly and effectively.

 With more than 125 years of experience and the development of more than 1,500 standards, UL Standards & Engagement continues to break new ground in its mission of working for a safer world.
 We partner and share information with international standards-setting bodies and work closely with other organizations and committees from around the world to advance safety across industries.
-If you are interested in partnering with UL Standards & Engagement and participating in standards development, please connect with us by filling out an STP Application.
+If you are interested in partnering with UL Standards & Engagement and participating in standards development, learn more about how to get involved.

 Our work in this area began in 1893, with the showcase of electric lights at the Chicago World’s Fair.
 With a single switch, President Grover Cleveland lit 100,000 incandescent lights at once, inaugurating the festival and illuminating the entire fairground.
 Behind the scenes, our founder, William Henry Merrill, Jr., worked to assess fire risks as an electrical inspector.
 Electricity posed a major fire and electrocution hazard, but through science-based research, Merrill and his team were able to help guide the technology and mitigate these risks.
 Read more about the history of our organization on our interactive timeline.